tine3700/micropython/docs/pyboard/tutorial/PyLadiesXMicroPython/PARTIII/5_SensorTile.rst

 * Protoskin-Adapter Board
 * LCD160CRv1.1 Display with header
 * Micro USB cable for connecting to the PC
+* SD-Card for the data-logger in advanced task

 Plug in the Protoskin-Adapter Board on top of the pyboard.
 Make sure to plug it into the 'X' position for this first task.
 PIC
 Take a look into the HDC2080 test program.
 The easiest way to show the meassured temperature and humidity on your